apache/doris/docs/documentation/en/administrator-guide/privilege_EN.md

 	There are multiple services in a cluster, and each business may use one or more data.
 Each business needs to manage its own users.
 In this scenario.
 Administrator users can create a user with GRANT privileges at the DATABASE level for each database.
 The user can only authorize the specified database for the user.

+3. Blacklist

+    Doris itself does not support blacklist, only whitelist, but we can simulate blacklist in some way.
+Suppose you first create a user named `user@'192.%'`, which allows users from `192.*` to login.
+At this time, if you want to prohibit users from `192.168.10.1` from logging in, you can create another user with `cmy@'192.168.10.1'` and set a new password.
+Since `192.168.10.1` has a higher priority than `192.%`, user can no longer login by using the old password from `192.168.10.1`.